colinyjchung/jinnzhong/content/posts/20240521-brainstorming-story-tags.md

 **NTW**, or "Network", is the social network in which the characters live.
 This is one of my biggest "breakthroughs" on story construction, at least theoretically.
 It's sorta like milieu in the MICE quotient, but again, I'm re-tagging everything because I found the original OSC definition of it lacking.
 MRK uses "milieu" to dictate the action as going to a place and getting out, or choosing to stay, or whatever.
 It's clearly "place".
 But I reviewed my old [1988 OSC notes](https://journal.jinnzhong.com/notes-characters-and-viewpoint-1988-by-orson-scott-card/#milieu).
 It states: "in [their] travels [they] reveal the attitude and expectations of the cultural ambience through his eyes."[^1]

 So in the 1988 book, _Character and Viewpoint)_, OSC hints at the "cultural ambience".
 I'm taking this one level deeper to talk about the social fabric and cultural norms which our characters are woven into and how we struggle against it.
 For me, NTW is about power dynamics, the individual versus the group, how we prey on each other, the hierarchy, the system, loyalty to, or rebelling against the rules.
 And there are clear PROGs here too.
 It might have a lot of little QSTs to drive the story forward, but there's a clear arc from A to B. I've also noticed that NTW shows up as the "reason why" at the end of a lot of PURE QST stories.
-At the end of _Snowpiercer_ (2013) which is a [qst: VISIT](https://journal.jinnzhong.com/tags/qst-visit/) quest (Get to the front of the train, they don't really know why or how they'll rebel, but they just know they need to get to the front...), and recently for me, _Never Let Me Go_ (2005), which in the third act is a [qst: ASK](https://journal.jinnzhong.com/tags/qst-ask/) quest (go ask Madame about a deferral and the art gallery)... the person in power reveals the NTW the characters never saw.
+At the end of _Snowpiercer_ (2013) which is a [qst: GO SEE](https://journal.jinnzhong.com/tags/qst-go-see/) quest (Get to the front of the train, they don't really know why or how they'll rebel, but they just know they need to get to the front...), and recently for me, _Never Let Me Go_ (2005), which in the third act is a [qst: ASK](https://journal.jinnzhong.com/tags/qst-ask/) quest (go ask Madame about a deferral and the art gallery)... the person in power reveals the NTW the characters never saw.

 NTW, for me then, isn't just milieu so much as the power structure, the infrastructure and institutions, and the hierarchy we deal with every day.
 It could be a close knit group of friends, again, like _Never Let Me Go_ where Kath, Ruth, and Tommy have a love triangle... to all the different predator/prey relationships in _Cloud Atlas_ (2004), to two warring families in _Romeo and Juliet_ (1597)... to epic, galaxy-spanning factions in _Dune_ (1965), or even multiverse-hopping worlds of the MCU.
 The key for me here are RELATIONSHIPS and the inherent **POWER DYNAMIC** between people in relationships.
 Even in a marriage, there may be someone who settled, or someone who married above their station, or someone who's put on a pedestal.
 Someone has power, somebody else is disempowered, exploited, or taken advantaged of.
 The wider the power dynamic, the greater the social conflict.
 Here's what I have in order of having power to not, to actively working against it...